Maps on manifolds onto graphs locally regarded as the quotient maps onto Reeb spaces of some differentiable maps and a new construction problem: Main theorems and proofs with explanations of terminologies, notions and notation needed.

 We present local forms of these pseudo quotient maps with several preimages in FIGURE \ref{fig:5}.

-We investigate the local form around a vertex of degree $3$ of a pseudo quotient map of the class of the functions with the preimage.
-Consider an arbitrary small regular neighborhood of the only one singular point, mapped to the only one non-manifold point.
-Note that the manifold appearing around the preimage of the vertex has a canonical PL structure compatible with the differentiable structure.
-See FIGURE \ref{fig:6}.
+We investigate the local form around a vertex of degree $3$ of a pseudo quotient map of the class of the functions and the preimage.
+Consider an arbitrary small regular neighborhood (of the one-point set) of the only one singular point, which is also in the preimage of the vertex.
+See also FIGURE \ref{fig:6}.

-If we remove the intersection of the preimage of the vertex and the arbitrary small regular neighborhood of the only one singular point from the small regular neighborhood of the only one singular point, then the resulting space has exactly $4$ connected components: two of them are in the upper part and the others are in the lower part.
-Moreover, the former two connected components are mapped onto an interval of the form $(a_1,a_2]$ and the latter two connected components are mapped onto the disjoint union of two intervals of the form $[a_3,a_1)$ in the graph by the quotient map to the Reeb space where $a_2$ is for the vertex.
+If we remove the intersection of the preimage of the vertex and the arbitrary small regular neighborhood of (the one-point set consisting of) the only one singular point from the small regular neighborhood, then the resulting space has exactly $4$ connected components.
+Two of the connected components are in the upper part and the others are in the lower part.
+Moreover, the former two connected components are mapped onto an interval of the form $(a_{\rm vertex},a_{\rm up}]$ and the latter two connected components are mapped onto the disjoint union of two intervals of the form $[a_{\rm low},a_{\rm vertex})$ in the graph by the quotient map to the Reeb space.

-This yields the fact that a pseudo quotient map whose target is as FIGURE \ref{fig:7} cannot be realized as a quotient map of the class.
+This yields the fact that a pseudo quotient map the graph of whose target is as FIGURE \ref{fig:7} cannot be realized as a quotient map of the class.
 Arrows indicate natural orientations induced from canonically obtained local functions respecting their values.
-Note also that around a vertex of degree $3$, we cannot regard the local map as a $D_3$-symmetric map.
+Note also that around a vertex of degree $3$, we cannot regard the local map as an almost $C^s$ $D_3$-symmetric map for any integer $s$ or $s=\infty$.

-Local forms of these functions are discussed in \cite{saeki3} for example.
+Local forms of these standard-spherical functions are also discussed in \cite{saeki3} for example.

 Last, compare this case with Theorem \ref{thm:1}. \end{Ex}